Glatzli/model_comparison_codes/README.md

 Modeling a cold air pool in the Inn Valley: A model intercomparison study

-VHD (espc WRF) false: Things to check for errors/mistakes:
-- AROME is the same!
-- ICON & UM not exactly the same for the same gridpoint via domain/point calc
-- WRF far too large for domain calc
-- DEM & model's aspect calculation now finally looks right with richDEM!
-  	Finally the same PCGP is chosen for point evaluation & full domain VHD calc...
-  	But VHD calcs are still different...
-- tipping errors: is everywhere really the right model & data used?

 ToDo:
 - revise ICON read in code (variables & calculation of missing vars)